MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-asr-rules.md

 ## Microsoft Defender for Endpoint machine timeline

 An alternative to advanced hunting, but with a narrower scope, is the Microsoft Defender for Endpoint machine timeline.
-You can view all the collected events of a device, for the past six months, in the Microsoft Defender XDR, by going to the Machines list, select a given machine, and then click on the Timeline tab.
+You can view all the collected events of a device, for the past six months, in the Microsoft Defender XDR, by going to the Machines list, select a given machine, and then select on the Timeline tab.

-Pictured below is a screenshot of the Timeline view of these events on a given endpoint.
+The following screenshot shows the Timeline view of these events on a given endpoint.
 From this view, you can filter the events list based on any of the Event Groups along the right-side pane.
 You can also enable or disable Flagged and Verbose events while viewing alerts and scrolling through the historical timeline.

 :::image type="content" source="images/mic-sec-def-timelinenew.png" alt-text="The Microsoft Defender XDR timeline" lightbox="images/mic-sec-def-timelinenew.png":::